beyaznet/python-taliabeez-module/README.md

 - `AXXYYYY`: Write `YYYY` to the `XX`th analog output. `XX` is a right-aligned integer with two digits `[0-4]`, `YYYY` is a right-aligned integer with 4 digits `[0-4095]`

 ### Response

-For every sent command list -even if it's empty- values of the all inputs will be sent as response.
+For every sent command list (even if it's empty), the values of the all I/O will be sent as response.
 There is a format for that, too.

 Format : `ID|R|dddddddddddddddd,DDDDDDDDDDDDRRRR,aaaa,AAAA,T`

-`d`: Digital Input.
+- `d`: Digital Input.
 You'll see the status of a digital input here.

-`D`: Digital Output.
+- `D`: Digital Output.
 You'll see the status of a digital output here.

-`R`: Relay Output.
+- `R`: Relay Output.
 You'll see the status of a relay here.

-`a`: Analog Input.
+- `a`: Analog Input.
 You'll see the status of a analog input here.

-`A`: Analog Output.
+- `A`: Analog Output.
 You'll see the status of a analog output here.

-`T`: Temperature.
+- `T`: Temperature.
 You'll see a floating number here. (contains 5-6 characters)

 Here you can see the the status of every single component.

 ### Examples
 Here are the examples for this format:

 > `9|C|R010001`

-  This is the package with the id `9`
+  This is the package with ID `9`

   This package contains commands.

-  The command is `R011` means "Write 1 to relay output 1".
+  The command is `R011` means "Write 1 to relay output #01".
 (Set it)

-> `154|R|0000000100000000,1000000000001000,1263345619821746,0000000000000000,-2.75`
+> `9|R|0000000100000000,1000000000001000,1263345619821746,1000200030004000,-2.75`

-  This is the response for the package with id = `9`
+  This is the response for the package with ID `9`

   This data contains a reply for your command list that you've sent before.